High Blood Pressure: Talking to Your Medical Provider

 - Recommendation: Limit sodium to no more than 2,000 mg per day.
-Some groups of people (African Americans, older people, and people with hypertension and diabetes mellitus) often are sensitive to changes in sodium (salt) intake.
+Some groups of people (people who are Black, over the age of 60, or those who have hypertension or diabetes mellitus) often are sensitive to changes in sodium (salt) intake.

 Potassium consumption - Getting enough potassium can improve blood pressure by 2-4 mmHg).

 - Recommendation: Maintain adequate potassium levels.
 Potassium-rich foods include cooked beans, baked potato, squash, sweet potato, spinach, banana, tomato, orange juice and melon.